 Myrna Dolovich is Professor of Medicine (Part-time) in the Faculty of Health Sciences, McMaster University, Hamilton, Ontario and associated with the Firestone Institute of Respiratory Health.
 She is an Electrical Engineer (McGill University, 1963) and worked initially in research in the Cardio-Respiratory Department at the Royal Victoria Hospital in Montreal, joining McMaster University in 1968.
 Her research at McMaster involves inhaler characterization and performance, investigations into the behaviour of therapeutic aerosols in patients with asthma and COPD with special interest in the measurement of drug delivery to the lung using 2D Planar and 3D PET imaging.
 Current work involves investigations of the delivery of vaccine aerosols as well as the function of ciliated epithelial cells in COPD.
 She was involved in the design and characterization of the Aerochamber™, a holding chamber spacer device for pressurized inhalers used worldwide by patients with respiratory disease.
 She has published 140 book chapters and peer-reviewed papers in the medical literature and has spoken extensively on pulmonary drug delivery systems and imaging.
 She currently serves as Chair of the Canadian Standards Association (CSA) Technical Sub-Committee, the group that prepared the national standard for spacers (CAN/CSA Z264.1-02:2002) and other drug delivery devices.
 She is also Head of the Canadian Delegation to the Canadian Advisory Council for the ISO Technical Committee 84 that developed the standards for aerosol drug delivery devices (ISO 27427, ISO 20072).
 She is a member of the Health Canada Scientific Advisory Committee for Respiratory and Allergy Therapies (SAC-RAT) and has served on the Board of Directors of the International Society for Aerosols in Medicine (ISAM).
 Currently, she is a member of the Editorial Boards of the Journal of Aerosols in Medicine Pulmonary Drug Delivery and Pediatric Allergy, Asthma and Immunology.
 In 2006, she was awarded the AAAR/ISAM Thomas T Mercer Prize and in 2009, the ISAM Career Achievement Award.
 An ISAM Student Travel Award has been established in her name.
 She has organized and co-chaired 4 international meetings on drug delivery devices under the DIA umbrella and also for the AARC.
 In 2009, she arranged a 2-day teaching program for practical laboratory experience in aerosol basics, aerosol measurements and techniques, including applications to research and pharmaceutical laboratory and clinical settings.
-With contributions from the Aerosol School faculty, the program has been expanded and will be held for the 8th year in 2016.
+With contributions from the Aerosol School faculty, the program has been expanded and will be held for the 12th year in 2020.

 Adrian Goodey is a Principal Scientist in the Biopharmaceutics & Specialty Dosage Forms department of Merck Research Laboratories.
-In this role, Dr. Goodey has led analytical activities for a number of both early and late stage inhalation and nasal product development teams.
+In this role, Dr. Goodey has led analytical activities for a number of both early and late stage inhalation, nasal and long-acting parenteral product development teams.
 Prior to joining Schering-Plough in 2007, Dr. Goodey earned a B.Sc. in chemistry from Emory University, completed a Ph.D. in chemistry at the University of Texas at Austin, and then served as an American Chemical Society/ Petroleum Research Fund Alternative Energy Postdoctoral Fellow at the Pennsylvania State University.
 Dr. Goodey currently chairs the IPAC-RS Cascade Impaction working group.
 His research interests include the analysis of cascade impaction data, automation of inhaler testing and clinically relevant testing.
 To date, he has authored eighteen peer reviewed scientific articles and holds two patents.

 Jolyon Mitchell operates his own private consultancy business, Jolyon Mitchell Inhaler Consulting Services Inc., from London Ontario Canada.
 He has been an adjunct professor at the University of Western Ontario since 2006.
 He is also an affiliate professor at the Daniel K. Inouye College of Pharmacy of the University of Hawai’i (Hilo Campus), where he taught an elective postgraduate course on medical aerosol physics in early 2015.